0xGodson/blog-tamilctf.github.io/_posts/2022-01-23-kightctf-pwn.md

 - In line 22 there are  two condition checks
 - One with **0x5445454c** , anther one with **0x534b544e**
 - So we need to overwrite those values
-- First let's find in which offset they are locate
+- First let's find in which offset they are located
 - Let's open it with gdb and disassemble the main function

 ![](https://i.imgur.com/FN99TjA.png)